surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 already so far ahead of where I was at your stage.

 <u>For today's senior developers</u>: Maybe you can relate, and also have
-some funny (and humbling) stories to share about your own life lessons as a junior dev.
+some funny (and humbling) stories to share about your own life lessons when you were a junior dev.

 To be clear, **I think junior developers are awesome** and just showing up to learn already takes a ton of courage.
 This post is about my own journey